-Sears prepares to file for bankruptcy as early as Friday: sources
+Sears prepares to file for bankruptcy as early as Friday, sources say

 Sears acquired discount chain Kmart in an $11 billion deal engineered by Lampert in 2004.

-Reporting by Nick Zieminski in New York; Editing by Chizu Nomiyama and Jeffrey Benkoe
+Reporting by Greg Roumeliotis, Jessica DiNapoli, and Mike Spector in New York; Additional reporting by Richa Naidu in Chicago; Writing by Nick Zieminski; Editing by Chizu Nomiyama and Jeffrey Benkoe